ISmart Shankar

-iSmart Shankar is a 2019 Indian Telugu-language science fiction action thriller film directed by Puri Jagannadh, who co-produced with Charmme Kaur.
+iSmart Shankar is a 2019 Indian Telugu-language science fiction action film directed by Puri Jagannadh, who co-produced the film with Charmme Kaur.
 It stars Ram Pothineni, alongside Satyadev, Nabha Natesh, Nidhhi Agerwal, Ashish Vidyarthi and Raj Deepak Shetty.
 The music was composed by Mani Sharma, while cinematography and editing were handled by Raj Thota and Junaid Siddiqui.
-In the film, an assassin helps the cops to investigate a high-profile case when a slain cop's memories are transferred into his brain.
+In the film, an assassin helps the police investigate a high-profile case when a slain police officer's memories are transferred into his brain.

-iSmart Shankar was released theatrically on 18 July 2019 and became a Blockbuster at the box office.
+iSmart Shankar was released theatrically on 18 July 2019 and became a box office success.
 A sequel titled Double iSmart was released on 15 August 2024.